INSURANCE - CAR INSURANCE

 8. Drop unnecessary coverage

 A car insurance policy is made up of several types of car insurance that help make sure you’re sufficiently covered while on the road.
-This includes liability coverage, coverage for your and your passengers’ medical expenses, and coverage to help pay the cost of repairs to your vehicle, among others.
-Although it’s always best to purchase as much coverage as you can afford, that doesn’t mean you should pay for coverage you don’t need.
+This includes liability coverage, coverage for your and your passenger’s medical expenses, and coverage to help pay the cost of repairs to your vehicle, among others.

 9. Switch to a higher deductible

-A deductible is what you pay out of pocket before certain car insurance coverages kick in — most often comprehensive and collision coverages.
-If you’re willing to pay a bigger portion toward a covered loss, your car insurer will likely reward you with lower rates.
-For example, according to the Insurance Information Institute, increasing your deductible from $200 to $1,000 can save you 40% or more on your collision and comprehensive coverage premiums.
+A deductible is what you pay out of pocket before certain car insurance coverage kicks in.
+Opting for a higher deductible can significantly lower your premium.
+For instance, according to the Insurance Information Institute, increasing your deductible from $200 to $1,000 could save you 40% or more on your comprehensive and collision coverage.

 “The best way to save money on auto insurance is to review your deductibles …. ” says Addie McHale, certified financial planner and founder of Moneyfull.
 “I recommend calling your insurance company or agent and reviewing your deductibles on each coverage and then getting the prices on a higher deductible.
 You might find that you cover the cost of a higher deductible in a year or less by the premium savings.”

-So the short story is: If you have enough in savings to cover the cost of a higher deductible, you may consider increasing your deductible to save on your monthly auto insurance costs.
+The short story is: If you have enough savings to cover the cost of a higher deductible, you may consider increasing your deductible to save on your monthly auto insurance costs.

 10. Comparison shop